Schinmay31/document-manager/README.md

 - Tradeoffs
 	- File uploads are stored on local disk (simple, low-cost).
 For multiple replicas or cloud deployments, object storage (S3) is preferred.
-	- RBAC is role + permission based but does not include a dedicated owner-resolver middleware (ownership checks occur in services).
+	- RBAC is role + permission based but does not include a dedicated models(data is coming from constants). (ownership checks occur in services).
 This is simpler and safer but duplicates checks in services.
 	- No background queue yet for heavy OCR or indexing tasks — currently performed synchronously or via webhooks.

 ## What I'd do next with more time

 1. Move uploads to object storage (S3) + signed URLs and remove local disk dependency.
 2. Add an owner-resolver middleware to centralize `:own` checks and short-circuit requests earlier.
+3. dedicated models like permission, role, user-roles to handle RBAC more dynamically.
-3. Add background workers (Bull/Redis) for OCR, indexing and large file processing.
+4. Add background workers (Bull/Redis) for OCR, indexing and large file processing.
-4. Add end-to-end tests and a small CI pipeline (GitHub Actions) that runs lint, tests and builds the Docker image.
+5. Add end-to-end tests and a small CI pipeline (GitHub Actions) that runs lint, tests and builds the Docker image.
-5. Add rate-limit per-user and per-route fine-tuning, and implement caching for metrics endpoints.
+6. Add rate-limit per-user and per-route fine-tuning, and implement caching for metrics endpoints.
-6. Add pagination and ACL-aware search (inc. full-text index and relevance tuning).
+7. Add pagination to all get routes

 ## Timeline

 - Start date: 2025-10-05
-- Finish date: 2025-10-10
+- Finish date: 2025-10-11

 ## Useful commands